MdMonoar/webscraper_fakejobs/README.md

 <br><br>

 ## It does:
 The script scrapes job data (title, company, location, email address and company website link) from a fake jobsite - [The Free Python Job Board](https://pythonjobs.github.io/).
 The site is a static website.
+The script written to fetch only the backend jobs data.
 The data is converted and saved into an excel file(.xlsx format).
 There is an excel file in the repository that was made by the script.
 Take a look at the sample image below:

 ![excel screenshot](https://github.com/MdMonoar/webscraper_fakejobs/blob/e7eb27fe9eca21fc55e3195c45d741744713e76e/Screenshot.png)